ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 The operation returns the string fragment with the given `<index>` (0-based), or `null` if no fragment with that index exists.
 The `URN:UVCI:` prefix is optional, and initial fragments `[ "URN", "UVCI" ]` will be ignored.
 The string `"a::c/#/f"` contains 6 fragments: `"a"`, `""`, `"c"`, `""`, `""`, `"f"`.

-### DCC Date of birth (`dccDateOfBirth`)

-A DCC represents the date of birth of the DCC's holder in the `dob` field as a string in one of the following formats:

-    YYYY
-    YYYY-MM
-    YYYY-MM-DD

-The `dccDateOfBirth` operation performs a conversion of a string value in any of these formats to a date-time, as follows:

-* `YYYY` is converted to `YYYY-12-31T00:00:00.000Z`.
-* `YYYY-MM` is converted to `YYYY-MM-DDT00:00:00.000Z`, with `DD` = last day of the month `YYYY-MM`.
-* `YYYY-MM-DD` is converted to `YYYY-MM-DDT00:00:00.000Z` the same way that `{ "plusTime": [ "<YYYY-MM-DD>", 0, "<any time unit>" ] }` does.

-As a mnemonic: `dccDateOfBirth` returns the last date consistent with the provided data.

-The primary use case for this operation is to check whether the DCC's holder is a minor, i.e. less than 18 years old.
-This can be achieved as follows:

-    {
-        "after": [
-            { "dccDateOfBirth": [ { "var": "payload.dob" } ] },
-            { "plusTime": [ { "var": "external.validationClock" }, -18, "year" ] }
-        ]
-    }

-This CertLogic expression yields `true` if the DCC's holder is deemed to be a minor, and `false` otherwise.

 ## Other aspects